 The method and supporting material for selecting storm track strike intervals will be reviewed.
 If strike locations are on a discrete set, the landfall points for major metropolitan areas in Florida will be reviewed.

-Any modeling-organization-specific research performed to develop the functions used for simulating model variables or to develop databases will be reviewed.
+Any modeling-organization-specific research performed to develop the functions used for simulating hurricane model variables and to develop databases will be reviewed.

-Form S-3, Distributions of Stochastic Hurricane Parameters, will be reviewed for the probability distributions and data sources.
+Form S-3, Distributions of Stochastic Hurricane Parameters, will be reviewed.

-M-4 Hurricane Windfield Structure*
+M-4 Hurricane Windfield Structure

-(*Significant Revision)

-Windfields generated by the model shall be consistent with observed historical storms affecting Florida.
+Windfields generated by the hurricane model shall be consistent with observed historical storms affecting Florida.

 B. The land use and land cover (LULC) database shall be consistent with National Land Cover Database (NLCD) 2011 or later.
 Use of alternate datasets shall be justified.